Off-Grid Water in the High Desert

 Storage matters more than collection

-In dry climates, the ability to store water safely often matters more than how it’s collected.
+In dry climates, the ability to store water safely often matters more than how it is collected.

 Key storage considerations:

-Below is a recent walkthrough of our water storage infrastructure a key planning step for anyone serious about off-grid life.
+Below is a walkthrough of our water storage infrastructure, which is a key planning step for anyone serious about off-grid life.

 Conservation as a daily habit

-Water conservation isn’t about restriction.
-It’s about intentional use
+Water conservation is not about restriction.
+It is about intentional use.

 Daily conservation habits include: